External Hiring vs. Internal Recruitment: How Companies are Doubling Down on Upskilling Employees

 Stage 1: Pre-boarding

-The whole process starts well before the hiring stage with pre-hiring.
+The entire process starts well before the hiring stage, with pre-hiring.
 At this initial point, when the organization accepts the need to bring on a new person, the immediate objective is to attract and employ the best talent.
 For that purpose, it is important for a company to create the right image (employment brand).
 If the organization manages to get its culture and values across at this stage, they are more likely to attract the right sort of applicants.
 The recruitment process is not as much about sharing information, but rather about forming realistic expectations for the candidates

 Dr. Talya N. Bauer, an expert on organizational socialization and Cameron Professor of Management at Portland State University, Oregon, cites scientific data proving that realistic job previews increase the chances of employees’ long-term job commitment by 50%.